Zygosaccharomyces rouxii: History

 Two collaborators of Louis Pasteur are the origin of the discovery of this new yeast: it was isolated by Émile Roux from fermenting fruit juice and was described as Saccharomyces rouxi by Léon Boutroux in 1883.

 It has been described multiple times under different names.
 See the Catalogue of Life checklist.

-It has been genetically sequenced in 2009.
+It was genetically sequenced in 2009.

 Usage

 In food, this yeast is used in the fermentation of soybeans during the manufacture of soy sauce and miso where it plays an important role in the development of aromas.
 It is also present in the fermentation of traditional Italian balsamic vinegar.

-In the manufacture of soy sauce, soybeans and grain are inoculated with mold cultures such as Aspergillus oryzae to make what is called koji, then it is put in brine and seeded with the lactic acid bacteria Tetragenococcus halophilus (=Pediococcus halophilus) which produces lactic acid then with Zygosaccharomyces rouxii which ferments alcohol.
+In the manufacture of soy sauce, soybeans and grain are inoculated with mold cultures such as Aspergillus oryzae to make what is called koji, then it is put in brine and seeded with the lactic acid bacteria Tetragenococcus halophilus which produces lactic acid then with Zygosaccharomyces rouxii which ferments alcohol.

 Miso is obtained from a cereal koji seeded with a mold (Aspergillus oryzae) which is then salted and fermented by lactic acid bacteria.
 (Enterococcus, Pediococcus...) and yeasts like Z. rouxii.

 Z. rouxii produces alcoholic fermentation and hydrolyzes various amino acids into their respective alcohols.
 It synthesises aromatic components HEMF and HDMF.

 Z. rouxii can cause spoilage of certain high-sugar and high-salt foods such as condensed milk, fruit juices, jam, pastries and salad dressings.
-It causes alcoholic fermentation: the alteration of the product is manifested by an alcoholic taste and especially by an intense gas release which makes the drink fizzy and which can cause the packaging to swell.
+It causes alcoholic fermentation: the alteration of the product is manifested by an alcoholic taste and especially by an intense gas release which makes drinks fizzy and which can cause the packaging to swell.